 If the shopping doesn’t interest you, check out the impressive variety of restaurants.

-My personal favourite is the vegetarian friendly Places.
+My personal favorites are the vegetarian-friendly vedors.
 After a long trek, the chocolate soufflé will blow your mind!

 Inside Thamel, you can find ample amounts of live music, food, clothing, and trekking supplies, all within walking distance.